selfcustody/krux/README.md

 machine.reset()
 ```

 Now, with watchdog disabled, you can use the device normally.
-So no more resets, and if you added any print statements to the code, they should appear whenever your code is reached.
+So no more automatic resets, and if you added any print statements to the code, they should appear whenever your code is reached.

 You can also drop into a live Python REPL at any point by issuing an interrupt with Ctrl-C: